devDucks/astroarch/GUIDE.md

 Welcome to the astroarch wiki!

 # Download
-Please use this link to download astroarch tar gzipped img file => https://drive.google.com/file/d/1AykyUU6CjtIQWEIxDWG10vCpIx-JbSpI
+Please use this link to download astroarch gzipped img file => https://drive.google.com/file/d/1hhK6QcWSeWs6hxp8druG3SFIDBTWpeUs

 # Burn the img to an SD
 TODO

 # First boot
-After you burned the .img file to your SD, insert it and boot the system, you'll be logged in as user `astronaut`, the password (for sudoing and similar things) is `astro`
+After you burned the .img file to your SD, IT IS VERY IMPORTANT YOU EXPAND THE ROOT PARTITION to cover your entire SD size, you can use tools like `gparted`, after expansion, insert the SD card into the pi and boot the system, you'll be logged in as user `astronaut`, the password (for sudoing and similar things) is `astro`

 By default `AstroArch` will start a hostpot called `AstroArch`, to connect to that WiFi network use the password `astronomy`